viniciusnmotta/CourseraCleaningData/README.md

 Good luck!"

-##About the R script resulted in this project
+## About the R script resulted from this project

 1. The final R script that cleans the data and makes a tidy new file is called: run_analysis.R
 2. To be able to run this script, you will need to download the zip file from the link: "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"